LearnWeb3DAO/Chainlink-VRFs/README.md

 - Chainlink VRF's are oracles which used to generate random values.
 - These values are verified using cryptographic proofs.
-- These proofs prove that the results werent tampered or manipulated by oracle operators, users, miners etc.
+- These proofs prove that the results weren't tampered or manipulated by oracle operators, users, miners etc.
-- Proofs are published on-chain so that they can be verified
+- Proofs are published on-chain so that they can be verified.
 - After there verification is successful they are used by smart contracts which requested randomness.

 The official Chainlink Docs describe VRFs as: